glowmonster-goated/FaceFace-Bot/README.md

 - `/scrim [team_name] [time]` – schedules a scrim, pings a configured role, creates a discussion thread, and adds ✅/❌ reactions for RSVPs.
 - `/submit-scores [match] [outcome] [overall_score]` – records a win/loss for an open scrim, keeps running totals, and exposes buttons to list all wins or losses (case-insensitive team names).
 - `/cancel-match [match]` – removes an open scrim if it gets called off.
+- `/check-scrims` – shows every scrim and score, plus controls to remove one or clear them all.
 - Persistent stats saved to `stats.json` so you keep history across restarts.

 ## Prerequisites